How to make the most of free photo libraries

 Thankfully, if you can't afford to invest in photography, there are many high-quality free photo libraries or ‘stock shots’ we can use for all our marketing requirements.

-Here are my 3 favourite websites which make image sourcing painless and quick.
-All these websites are licensed under Creative Commons Zero.
+Here are my favourite websites which make image sourcing painless and quick.
+All of these websites are licensed under Creative Commons Zero with the exception of freepik.
 This means they provide users with the freedom to copy, modify, distribute, and use all of the photos without permissions or attribution.

 Unsplash is a tried and tested site for many of us with up to 300 new images uploaded each day.
-It doesn’t contain cheesy cliche photography.
+It doesn’t contain cheesy cliche photography and is my go to photo library for my daily requirements.

 Pexels has over 5k photos which are carefully handpicked from a variety of free image sources to ensure that you're getting only the best of the best.
 It also has good search functionality.